 - 1. In the event of failure of any member, through insolvency or otherwise, to pay promptly its portion of any loss or expense after the Board shall have made written demand upon the member to pay such loss or expense, the Board shall report the delinquency to all members. - 2.
 If the loss or expense remains unpaid beyond a reasonable period, all of the other members upon notification by the Board shall promptly pay their respective shares of such loss or expense...

-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)

 1. NATURE OF FACILITY ASSOCIATION (continued)